Frequently asked questions

 We recommend to handle our products with care.
 Obviously, our Pink columns must be secured when stored on a windy site but we strongly recommend to fit our columns on arrival to site.

 What is the maximum height of the columns?

 At Consystex we make our Pink Columns to the desired height needed for our customers but within reason as we like to factor in transportation and moveability.
 Consystex offers solutions for bespoke and non regular length columns.

-Why are round columns prefered over other shapes if they are exposed?
+Why are rounds columns prefered over other shapes if they are exposed?

-What are a few of the advantages of CONSYSTEX Pink columns over the other types of concrete forms?
+What are a few of the advantages of CONSYSTEX Pink columns over the other types of concete forms?

 Are releasing agents required?

 Releasing agents are not required for any of our product line as they are manufactured with premium quality materials and our products are proven to be removed stress free.